japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQuery.md

 status: StreamingQueryStatus
 ----

-<<spark-sql-streaming-StreamingQueryStatus.adoc#, StreamingQueryStatus>> of the streaming query (as `StreamExecution` link:spark-sql-streaming-ProgressReporter.adoc#currentStatus[has accumulated] being a `ProgressReporter` while running the streaming query)
+<<spark-sql-streaming-StreamingQueryStatus.md#, StreamingQueryStatus>> of the streaming query (as `StreamExecution` link:spark-sql-streaming-ProgressReporter.md#currentStatus[has accumulated] being a `ProgressReporter` while running the streaming query)

 Used when...FIXME